College of Nursing

 Students desiring to enter the nursing profession should indicate their major preference on the University application and seek guidance from an academic advisor in the College of Nursing.
 A separate application to the College of Nursing is required for upper division admission to the nursing program.
-The College of Nursing reserves the right to interview applicants at its discretion.
-Application deadline for the Traditional Program is February 1st and the application deadline for the Accelerated Program is July 15th.
+Applicants who meet the GPA requirements are required to participate in a live interview.
+The application deadline for Fall is February 1st, Spring is July 1st, and the application deadline for the Summer Fast-Track BSN Program is October 1st.

 Students enrolled in the nursing program are expected to exhibit behavior that conforms to the Nurse Practice Act of the State of Florida.
 The College of Nursing reserves the right to refuse or discontinue enrollment of any student if the student violates the Nurse Practice Act of the State of Florida or in the judgment of the faculty the student does not meet the College's standards.

 A drug math requirement is included in specified nursing clinical courses.
 A student must achieve one hundred percent accuracy to meet the drug math requirement of each clinical course.
-If a student fails to achieve one hundred percent on a third, repeat testing, the student fails the specified lab course.
+If a student fails to achieve one hundred percent on a third, repeat testing, the student is required to withdraw from the specified lab course.

 A student who is passing a nursing course but has not completed all the required work for the course at the end of the term may, with the permission of the instructor, be assigned a grade of "I", or incomplete.
 Students may not carry an incomplete grade in a prerequisite course through the next term.
 If the incomplete grade is not changed to a passing grade by the end of the drop/add period at the beginning of the next term, the student will be dropped from the continuing course(s).

 Nursing majors are responsible for transportation expenses related to clinical experiences.
 They are required to carry health and accident insurance.
-To safeguard the health of clients, nursing students are required to submit proof of health examination and immunizations thirty days prior to the first day of orientation.
+To safeguard the health of clients, nursing students are required to submit proof of health examination prior to being cleared for entry into the nursing program.
 Failure to comply will result in rescinding the seat in the program.
 Students must maintain proof of American Heart Association BLS for Healthcare Provider certification, personal health insurance, and annual tuberculin skin testing throughout enrollment in the College of Nursing.
 Additional requirements may be imposed by individual clinical facilities/agencies.